Haru-py/.github/README.md

-# .github
+# Haru

-The Python framework for web applications.
+Haru[ハル] is the Python framework for web applications.